World Idol: Reception

 Simon Cowell, who judged American Idol as well as the original Pop Idol, was very critical of the format.
 He went as far as to say he hated it, in that it made the winners from the ten other Idol competitions into losers.
-Cowell also thought many of the judges were trying to copy his abrasive style.
+Cowell also thought many of the judges were trying to copy his abrasive style (including Canadian Idol judge Zack Werner).
 Television critics also panned the programme, particularly as the UK phone voting was profit-making, whereas tradition dictates that Christmas specials of such programmes donate profits to charity.

 Ratings

 In Canada, the special was watched by 1.9 million viewers.
-In Poland, World Idol was the highest-rated in its timeslot, 4.5 million viewers, and 28.6 share percent.
+In Poland, World Idol was the highest-rated in its timeslot, 4.5 million viewers, and 28.6 share per cent.
 In the United States, World Idol was the number-one show of the night among adults from 18–34 but drew a disappointing 6.5 million viewers overall.
 In Australia, it was the highest-rated show of the night, it had about 2.4 million viewers.
 In the Netherlands, it was the No. 1 rated show in its timeslot.
 In the UK, over 4 million tuned in, but the show was beaten by other popular programs that aired Christmas night.